-C) Non-voting Membership:
+C) Non-voting Membership

 - 1) Business Managers from respective A.S.
 Enterprises

-- 2) Student Managers/Accountants from respective A.S.
-Enterprises
+- 2) A.S.
+Executive Director

 - 3) A.S.
-Executive Director
+Assistant Director for Administration

 - 4) A.S.
-Assistant Director for Administration
+President

 - 5) A.S.
-Executive Officers

-- 6) A.S.
 Controller(s)

-- 7) A.S.
-Attorney General
+6) Any Student at Large

-- D) Selection & Term of Office:
+D) Selection & Term of Office:

-- The Chair, Vice Chair, Student Representatives, shall be nominated by the President to 1) Legislative Council for a term of one (1) academic year.
+1) The Chair and Vice Chair, shall be interviewed by Committee on Committees and by appointed by the President to be approved by 2/3 of Legislative Council for a term of one (1) academic year.
 The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) year.

-- 2) Student Managers/Accountants shall be chosen within the respective business to be represented on A.S.
-Business Services Committee.

-- E) Duties and Powers of the Committee:
+E) Duties and Powers of the Committee:

 - 1) Advise Legislative Council on all policies of the Associated Students' Recycling, Notetaking, Publishing, Bike Shop, Cashiers, Ticket Office and any new services developed by the sub-committee. - 2) Facilitate networking between the businesses. - 3) Assist in the improvements of existing A.S.
 Business Services. - 4) Draft, review, and implement proposals for new A.S.
-Businesses and Services. - 5) Serve as a formal recommending body to Legislative Council for all business enterprise affairs. - 6) Assist the businesses in the formation of the annual budget presented to Legislative Council.
+Businesses and Services. - Serve as a formal recommending body to Legislative Council for all business enterprise affairs. - 6) Assist the businesses in the formation of the annual budget presented to Legislative Council.
 During the Winter quarter, the committee will assist the businesses in presenting their respective budgets to Finance Board during the annual Budget Hearings. - 7) Review existing contracts for all A.S. businesses and services.
-This will include overseeing the bidding process for Legal Service contracts. - 8) Establish a liaison system between voting members of the committee and student managers of the enterprises.
-Require monthly meeting between the same. - 9) Conduct a yearly evaluation of all A.S. businesses and services.
-This may be conducted by student evaluations of the businesses and services. - F) Duties and Powers of the Chair: - 1) Hold weekly meetings with the committee. - 2) Attend two (2) Legislative Council meetings per quarter and deliver a report to Legislative Council. - 3) Hold at least two (2) weekly office hours. - 4) Improve and maintain networking between A.S.
-Businesses and Associated Students. - G) Duties and Powers of the Vice-Chair: - 1) Record the minutes. - 2) Attend the weekly meetings facilitated by the chairperson of the committee. - 3) Run meetings in the absence of the Chair. - 4) Hold at least one (1) weekly office hours. - 5) Oversee administrative duties. - 6) Manage correspondence with Chair.
+This will include overseeing the bidding process for Legal Service contracts. - 8) Conduct a yearly evaluation of all A.S. businesses and services.
+This may be conducted by student evaluations of the businesses and services. - 9) Implement new sustainable businesses across campus.

+F) Duties and Powers of the Chair:

+- 1) Hold weekly meetings with the committee. - 2) Attend two (2) Legislative Council meetings per quarter and deliver a report to Legislative Council. - 3) Hold at least two (2) weekly office hours. - 4) Improve and maintain networking between A.S.
+Businesses and Associated Students. - 5) Shall attend all BCC Chair Council Meetings. - 6) Meet once a month with all Business Managers and Student Managers of respective A.S. enterprises to discuss current business plans, profitability, areas for potential growth, and any other relevant business related topics. - 7) Serve as liaison between Business Services and A.S.
+Director of Administration. - 8) Serve as advisor to the four (4) Project Developers - 9) Fourth week of Fall quarter, hold election to decide the projects A.S.
+Business Services will be running for the year, minimum of two.